dotnet-mcp

 Server Metadata

-The server includes a comprehensive server.json configuration file (.mcp/server.json) that provides:
+The server includes an MCP Registry server.json configuration file (.mcp/server.json) that provides:

 -